 What is a .gpx file?

-GPX is another file format which is designed to encapsulate a lot of data about topography, including GPS data and other locations.
-The format has explicit formats for routes, waypoints, and tracks as distinct data types.
+GPX (GPS Exchange Format) is another file format which is designed to encapsulate a lot of data about topography, including GPS data and other location types.
+The format has explicit structures for routes, waypoints, and tracks as distinct data categories.

 .gpx is generally considered the better option for transferring data between GPS devices and it’s a fairly open and widely supported format.